wso2/docs-is/en/docs/compliance/california-consumer-privacy-act.md

     This privacy toolkit provides the following functionalities.

-    -   Delete the user by “Identity Admin” of the tenant.
+    1. Delete the user by “Identity Admin” of the tenant.
 This will remove the user from any underlying “Read/Write” user store (JDBC/LDAP/AD).
-    -   Anonymize any retained traces of user activity.
+    2. Anonymize any retained traces of user activity
-        1. Log files.
+         -  Log files.
-        2. Analytics data and information related to logins, sessions, key validations, etc.
+         -  Analytics data and information related to logins, sessions, key validations, etc.
-        3. Key/token data held at the database layer.
+         -  Key/token data held at the database layer.

-    -   Delete any unwanted data retained in the database.
+    3. Delete any unwanted data retained in the database
-        1. Token(s) issued.
+         -  Token(s) issued.
-        2. Password history information.
+         -  Password history information.

     Additionally, WSO2 Privacy Toolkit can be extended to clear personal data in any relational database or any textual log file.
     For further information on the WSO2 privacy toolkit, refer [Removing References to Deleted User Identities](../../setup/removing-references-to-deleted-user-identities).